anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 IANA is instructed to add a new "Deprecation Date" field to each registration in the registry.
 This field is to remain empty unless IANA is given a date to place in the field.
-A registrant, as denoted by the contact field of the registry, may request of IANA to deprecate an RDAP extension.
+A registrant, as denoted by the contact field of the registry, may request of IANA to deprecate their RDAP extension.
 The IESG may request of the IANA to deprecate any RDAP extension in the registry.
-When deprecating an entry in this registry, IANA is to record the date of the request in the "Deprecation Date" field.
 The "Deprecation Date" field should use the date format specified in [@!RFC3339].

+IANA is requested to record the RDAP extensions "icann_rdap_response_profile_0" and "icann_rdap_technical_implementation_guide_0", currently marked as obsolete, with the deprecation date of 20250821.

 ### Registration Procedures